Balkongen/StockClassifier/README.md

 # StockClassifier

 A small project for experimenting with different machine learning techniques on stock data.
+This is mainly for learning so there are probably some mistakes.

 ## Installation